microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/sample-chat-app-using-lcw/README.md

 ## Getting Started

-1. Configure a chat widget

-Follow the instructions mentioned in the topic [Add a chat widget](https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/add-chat-widget) to configure a chat widget.
+1. Configure a chat widget.
+Follow the instructions in [Add a chat widget](https://docs.microsoft.com/dynamics365/omnichannel/administrator/add-chat-widget) to configure a chat widget.

 2. Copy the widget snippet code from the **Code snippet** section and save it.
 It will be needed in the later steps.